josephg/egwalker-paper/reg-text.typ

   Let $angle.l e_1, e_2, ..., e_i, e_j, ..., e_n angle.r$ be the sequence of events prior to one of these swaps, and $e_i$, $e_j$ are the events to be swapped.
   The set of events $G' = {e_1, e_2, ..., e_i, e_j}$ in the prefix of this sequence up to and including $e_j$ also forms a valid event graph (in a topological sort, an event's parents must always appear earlier in the sequence, so the removal of a suffix cannot remove a parent of an event in the prefix).
   Moreover, $e_i$ and $e_j$ must both be in the frontier set of $G'$, since they are concurrent and they cannot be the parent of any other event in $G'$.
-  By @lemma-commute, replaying the events in the prefix results in the same document state as replaying the events in a variant of the prefix in which $e_i$ and $e_j$ are swapped.
+  // TODO: It is never the case that we clear the internal state between the two events being swapped By @lemma-commute, replaying the events in the prefix results in the same document state as replaying the events in a variant of the prefix in which $e_i$ and $e_j$ are swapped.
   Replaying the events in the suffix is a deterministic algorithm based on this document state.
   Therefore, replaying $angle.l e_1, e_2, ..., e_i, e_j, ..., e_n angle.r$ results in the same document state as replaying $angle.l e_1, e_2, ..., e_j, e_i, ..., e_n angle.r$.